 false.
 This way, you don’t clutter up your audit events with multiple page view events, which will definitely be the most often triggered event in your portal.

-Now that you know how to browse and view audit events, let’s learn how to search for specific events.
+Now that you know how to browse and view audit events, let’s look at searching for specific events.

 Viewing Audit Reports

 Finding what you want in a big list of events is, to use the expression, like searching for a needle in a haystack.
-This is why the audit portlet provides a robust searching mechanism.
+This is why the audit portlet gives you a robust searching mechanism.
 By default, it looks pretty simple: there’s only a single field for searching.
-Clicking the gear icon next to the search bar, however, reveals an advanced search dialog broken out by various fields you can use in your search.
+Clicking the advanced link, however, reveals a search dialog broken out by various fields you can use in your search.

 Let’s look at the options we have for search.

-Match: You can search for matches to all the fields you’ve specified or any single field.
+Match: You can match all fields you’ve specified or any single field.

 User ID: Specify the user ID you’d like to search for.
 This would be the user who performed some action in the portal you’d like to audit.